ethancc2019/Borderlands2Project/README.md

 # Borderlands2Project
 COMP 420 DB Project

-Under normal operations, this database connects to a CI-Keys MySQL server with its own references, tables, views, procedures, functions and triggers.
+Under normal operations, this database connects to a CI-Keys MariaDB instance with its own references, tables, views, procedures, functions and triggers.
 A user account and IP address permissions will be provided from an administator.

 Data is inserted by the .py scripts in Import Data Files Folder.